Jhamm1/Front-end_aa_automationService/README.md

 # Front-end as an automation service
-This markdown file provides answers to the technical questions as per the technical spec.

 ### Install dependencies
 Run the following command to install all dependencies specified in the *package.json* file in order to run the tests.